Ernie Richardson, Wil Thurlow, Ernie Richardson, Pat Reid

 In addition to paying tribute to Ernie, the Governor General’s Curling Club will award its first, For the Love of Curling Scholarship in the amount of $2500, to student-curler Chantel Hoag of Gravelbourg, Saskatchewan.

-The 2021 inductees will include Gerry Adam of Yorkton, Saskatchewan and Rob Dewhirst of Regina, Dianne Barker and Norm Daley of Kamloops, BC, Ken Duggan and Laura Lochanski of Edmonton and Rick Mutton of Winnipeg.
+The 2021 inductees will include Gerry Adam of Yorkton, Saskatchewan and Rob Dewhirst of Regina, Dianne Barker and Norman Daley of Kamloops, BC, Ken Duggan and Laura Lochanski of Edmonton and Rick Mutton of Winnipeg.